waltzofpearls/dateparser/dateparser/README.md

 [crate-badge]: https://img.shields.io/crates/v/dateparser.svg
 [crate-url]: https://crates.io/crates/dateparser

 A rust library for parsing date strings in commonly used formats.
+Parsed date will be returned as `chrono`'s `DateTime<Utc>`.

-## Example
+## Examples

 Add to your `Cargo.toml`: